 Donald has a PhD in musical composition from the University of Huddersfield where he worked for 8 years as a lecturer in composition from 1992 to 2000.
 He was a Leverhulme Artist in Residence at the London Metropolitan University in 2000-1 and has also worked as a part-time lecturer at Kingston University.
 He has presented his music and projects at many UK university music departments and conservatoires including the Royal College of Music, the Royal Academy of Music, Trinity College of Music, Leeds, Huddersfield, York, Keele, Goldsmith’s and Surrey universities and in America at LA MicroFest, in South Korea, in Austria at the symposium ‘Mikrotöne- Small is beautiful’, at the Koninklijk Conservatorium Brussel and in Germany at the Akademie der Tonkunst, Darmstadt and Staatliche Hochschulen für Musik in Freiburg and Mannheim.

 He often gives joint presentations with Stephen Altoft with whom he has written a pdf book, ‘The Microtonal Trumpet’ and 24 supporting pedagogical studies, both of which are available through Microtonal Projects.

 He is a joint author of The Quarter-Tone Recorder Manual (Moeck, co-authored with Kathryn Bennetts and Peter Bowman) and has composed some 22 pieces for recorder from beginners pieces to very advanced.
 His two collections for early grades are both represented in the current Trinity College of Music Syllabus (Grades 1 and 2).

 As a producer, Donald has worked as a sound recordist and post production editor in the film industry and with a number of musicians.
-He has produced both of Stephen Altoft’s solo CDs The Yasser Collection and RASP.
+He has produced all three of Stephen Altoft’s solo CDs The Yasser Collection, RASP, and Time Dreaming.